-Angie Thomas’ bestselling debut novel became a must read the second I heard about it.
-A book inspired by Tupac Shakur and #BlackLivesMatter, that deals with racism and police brutality ?
-I’m down!
+Angie Thomas’ bestselling debut novel became a must read the second I heard about it!
+A book inspired by Tupac Shakur and #BlackLivesMatter, which explores racism and police brutality ?
+I’m in!

 The book follows the story of Starr Cater, a 16 year old girl who seems to be living in two different worlds.
-One being her posh high school filled with rich white kids.
+One being her posh high school filled with rich kids.
 And the other being her poor neighbourhood filled with poverty, violence and crime.
-Starr tries to strike a balance between the two, but this becomes increasingly difficult when she witnesses the fatal shooting of her unarmed best friend Khalil.
+Starr tries to strike a balance when navigating both worlds, but this becomes increasingly difficult when she witnesses the fatal shooting of her unarmed best friend Khalil.

-Reading The Hate U Give was a refreshing detour from many of the Young Adult books I’ve come across, which often involve post-apocalyptic/futuristic worlds or cliché romance.
-While I enjoy some of these books as much as the next person, YA novels have the potential to deal with real-world issues in more realistic and maybe even familiar settings.
-Angie Thomas recognised this potential, ran with it and excelled!
-This coming of age tale pulls the curtain back on many of the harsh realities that black children have to deal with.
-There are a number of things that Starr experiences in this book simply because of the colour of her skin.
-Such as feeling the need to minimise her valid emotions to avoid being labelled ‘angry,’ ‘loud’ or ‘ghetto’.
+The Hate U Give shows the potential YA novels have to deal with real-world issues in a sophisticated and honest way.
+Thomas recognises this potential, runs with it and excels!
+This coming of age tale pulls the curtain back on many of the harsh realties that black children have to deal with.
+And much of what Starr feels and experiences is shaped purely by the colour of her skin.
+Such as her desire to supress valid emotions in order to avoid being labelled ‘angry,’ ‘loud’ or ‘ghetto’.
 Or even having to be sat down for ‘the talk’ at the tender age of 12, no not the one about the birds and the bees.
 The one where parents coach their children on how to interact with the police, so that they can hopefully make it home alive.
-Thomas’ depiction of Starr and her experiences as an African American are bold and truthful, its not all Hip Hop, dance crazes and Brazilian butt lifts.
+Thomas’ depiction of Starr and her experiences as an African American are bold and truthful, it’s not all Hip Hop, dance crazes and Brazilian butt lifts.
 As Starr herself says;

 Its dope to be black until its hard to be black

 This book also deals heavily with the idea of activism, and raises many questions about dealing with injustice.
-As the controversy surrounding Pepsi’s recent advert has highlighted, there are right and wrong ways to go about it.
-Starr is plagued with confusion and self-doubt in the beginning of this story, but works towards solidifying her identify as both an activist and a young black woman throughout the course of this book.
-All while mourning the death of her beloved friend, its an amazing process to see unfold.
+As the controversy surrounding Pepsi’s recent advert has highlighted, there are right and wrong ways to speak out about social and political issues.
+Starr is plagued with confusion and self-doubt in the beginning of this story, but works towards solidifying her identify as both an activist and a young black woman.
+All while mourning the death of her beloved friend, which is an amazing process to read about!

 The Hate U Give gets 5 stars from me as I honestly don’t think it could be improved.
 I highly recommend this book to anyone that struggles to understand the sentiments behind the Black Lives Matter movement.
 But if you simply want to be entertained by a well written, gripping and emotive story, this is also the book for you!